-During the three months ended January 31, 2017, cash used in operating activities was approximately \$730,000.
-Net cash provided by investing activities was approximately \$136,000, which reflected proceeds from the sale or maturity of certificates of deposit totaling \$150,000, which was offset by the purchase of property and equipment of approximately \$14,000.
-Cash used in financing activities was approximately \$494,000, which related to the redemption of our Series A Convertible Preferred Stock (the "Series A Preferred"), which was offset by the exercise of employee stock options of approximately \$6,000.
-As a result, our cash, cash equivalents and short-term investments at January 31, 2017 decreased by approximately \$1,238,000 to approximately \$2,000,000 from approximately \$3,238,000 at the end of fiscal year 2016.
+During the six months ended April 30, 2017, cash used in operating activities was approximately \$1,806,000.
+Net cash used by investing activities was approximately \$1,514,000, which reflects the purchase of certificates of deposit totaling \$2,250,000, offset by proceeds from the sale or maturity of certificates of deposit totaling \$750,000 and the purchase of property and equipment of approximately \$14,000.
+Cash provided by financing activities was approximately \$3,709,000, representing net proceeds from the sale of shares of common stock to Company shareholders through a rights offering receiving proceeds of approximately \$4,203,000 and the exercise of stock options, offset by the redemption of our Series A Convertible Preferred Stock (the "Series A Preferred") of \$500,000.
+As a result, our cash, cash equivalents and short-term investments at April 30, 2017 increased by approximately \$1,889,000 to approximately \$5,127,000 from approximately \$3,238,000 at the end of fiscal year 2016.

-Based on currently available information as of March 15, 2017, we believe that our existing cash, cash equivalents, short-term investments and expected cash flows from operations may not be sufficient to fund our activities and debt obligations for the next 12 months.
+Based on currently available information as of May 25, 2017, we believe that our existing cash, cash equivalents, short-term investments and expected cash flows from operations will be sufficient to fund our activities and debt obligations for the next 12 months.
+However, our projections of future cash needs and cash flows may differ from actual results.
 To date, we have relied primarily upon cash from the public and private sale of equity and debt securities to generate the working capital needed to finance our operations.
 If current cash on hand, cash equivalents, short term investments and cash that may be generated from our business operations are insufficient to continue to operate our business and repay our indebtedness, we will be required to obtain more working capital.
 We may seek to obtain working capital through sales of our equity securities or through bank credit facilities or public or private debt from various financial institutions where possible and as permitted pursuant to our existing indebtedness.
-On January 19, 2017, we announced a rights offering for Company shareholders of up to \$12,000,000.
-The rights offering includes the non-transferable right to purchase one (1) share of Company common stock, at a discount, for each share of Company common stock owned by shareholders of record on March 1, 2017.
-The subscription period began on March 3, 2017 and will conclude on March 24, 2017, subject to extension of up to thirty (30) days at the discretion of the Company.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.
-If we do identify sources for additional funding, the sale of additional equity securities or convertible debt could result in dilution to our stockholders.
-Additionally, the sale of equity securities or issuance of debt securities may be subject to certain security holder approvals or may result in the downward adjustment of the exercise or conversion price of our outstanding securities.
+If we do identify sources for additional funding, the sale of equity securities or issuance of debt securities may be subject to certain security holder approvals or may result in the downward adjustment of the exercise or conversion price of our outstanding securities.
 We can give no assurance that we will generate sufficient cash flows in the future to satisfy our liquidity requirements or sustain future operations, or that other sources of funding, such as sales of equity or debt, would be available or would be approved by our security holders, if needed, on favorable terms or at all.
 If we fail to obtain additional working capital as and when needed, it could have a material adverse impact on our business, results of operations and financial condition.
-Furthermore, such lack of funds may inhibit our ability to respond to competitive pressures or unanticipated capital needs, or may force us to reduce operating expenses, which would significantly harm the business and development of operations.
+Furthermore, such lack of funds may inhibit our ability to respond to competitive pressures or unanticipated capital needs, or may force us to reduce o